Uintah Basin Student Research Internship Program

 Advisor: Shana Geffeney

-Students will use various techniques, including protein modeling and electrophysiology, to learn how evolutionary change occurs in the nervous system.
+If you are interested in pursuing a medical career, this internship project might be right for you.
+Interns will learn various techniques, including protein modeling and electrophysiology, to investigate how evolutionary change occurs in the nervous system.
 We will use a “protein time-machine” approach to model the structure of an ancient snake ion channel, as well as express the channel protein and record its activity.
-The goals of the project are to understand how this protein evolved resistance to a neurotoxin by comparing the ancient protein to modern forms of the channel.
+The goals of the project are to understand how garter snakes evolved resistance to the neurotoxin tetrodotoxin (TTX) by comparing an ancient protein to modern forms of the channel.

 Advisor: Amanda Katz